 The ships were informed, on October 9th, that American carriers were seen near Formosa and that American planes were in the area.
 The decision was made to head to Hong Kong.
 During this part of the trip, the ships ran into American submarines which sank two more ships.

 The ship crisscrossed the China Sea before it arrived in Hong Kong on October 11, 1944.
 During the voyage, the prisoners heard the soundings of American submarines as they followed the transports.
 Al's body became covered with abscesses while in the ship's hold.
 When the ship arrived in Hong Kong, the POWs were allowed on deck to wash with salt water.
 This helped his sores to heal.

-From Hong Kong, Al was taken to Formosa arriving there on November 11, 1944.
-Al and the other prisoners lived in a schoolhouse.
+For the next fifteen days, the POWs remained in the hold until the Japanese decided that they were too ill to continue the trip to Japan.
+On November 11th, they were disembarked and taken to a schoolhouse live.
 The camp was known as Inrin Temporary Camp.
-The Japanese had determined that Al and the other POWs were too ill to continue to Japan.
 They were held in the camp until they were healthy enough to continue the trip to Japan.
 While there, he and the other POWs worked in gardens growing vegetables.
 This was the first decent food he and the other POWs had had in years.
 They also were treated better.

 From Formosa, Al was sent to Japan on the Melbourne Maru.
 The ship sailed on January 14, 1945 and arrived at Moji on January 23rd.
 Al entered the country at Yokohoma Harbor.
 By train he was sent to Honshu in northern Japan to work in an open pit copper mine.
 The camp he was held in, Sendai #7, was about a day from the City of Sendai.